-For part of this evaluation I watched several scenes from the movie Wolverine (2013) on blu-ray disc.
+For part of this evaluation, I watched several scenes from the movie Wolverine (2013) on Blu-ray discs.
 I also viewed some demo footage provided by Sharp.

-On outdoor scenes of Wolverine, the 70UQ17U displayed a bright picture with good color rendition.
-However, on certain outdoor scenes the colors appeared to be a bit unbalanced and inaccurate, producing a greenish tint.
+In outdoor scenes of Wolverine, the 70UQ17U displayed a bright picture with good color rendition.
+However, in certain outdoor scenes, the colors appeared to be a bit unbalanced and inaccurate, producing a greenish tint.

-Viewing Sharp’s own demo footage allowed the display to produce a more dynamic ,bold and vibrant color rendition.
-The sets image detail was also improved with this footage, showing lots of fine texture on objects within the image.
+Viewing Sharp’s own demo footage allowed the display to produce a more dynamic, bold and vibrant color rendition.
+The TV’s image detail was also improved with this footage, showing lots of fine texture on objects within the image.
 Sharp’s Revelation Upscaler does appear to help images look sharper and more vivid.

 Motion blur was not an issue on any of the footage I viewed on this display.
 So it would appear that Sharp’s AquoMotion 960 technology and its 240Hz refresh rate are doing their jobs.

-I felt the sound produced by the sets speakers was thin an lean and had somewhat of a hollow presence.
-The woofer didn’t add any low end punch that I could hear on the material I listened to.
+I felt the sound produced by the set’s speakers was thin and lean and had somewhat of a hollow presence.
+The woofer didn’t add any low-end punch that I could hear on the material I listened to.